Pseudopotentials for Orbital-Free DFT: Capturing Nonlocality and Correcting Functional Approximants: Introduction and Background

 Although we refer to recent reviews for additional details \cite{mi2023orbital,witt2018orbital}, in the past decades several attempts have produced effective local PPs (LPPs, hereafter) that have opened OF-DFT's applicability to main group metal elements, groups III-V elements third row and below, and a selected number of transition metal elements (such as Ag) \cite{mi2016first,huang2008transferable,zhou2004transferable,del2017globally,legrain2015highly}.

 The guiding principles to build LPPs have been to employ them in a KS-DFT calculation (i.e., with exact $T_s$) imposing it to reproduce the electron density, lattice constant and even the band structure of solids \cite{mi2016first,huang2008transferable,zhou2004transferable}.
 For those elements for which this is possible, it is said LPPs can be employed in OF-DFT calculations.
 It is certainly surprising that band structures can be reproduced in pseudopotential calculations having only a local part.
 However, in many cases it was shown to be possible \cite{starkloff1977local}.
-It turns out that LPPs can be successfully constructed for the main-group elements mentioned above and also for a large array of transition metals (provided that the semicore states are excluded from the pseudization \cite{chi2024high}).
-The most accurate LPPs available to date for transition metal elements are the recently developed highly accurate LPPs by the Huang group \cite{chi2024high}. {The valence density of transition metals consists of both localized $d$ electrons and delocalized $s$–$p$ conduction electrons, a regime in which most existing KEDFs are constructed from the response of homogeneous or nearly homogeneous electron gas struggle to provide accurate kinetic energies.
-In addition, reliable LPPs must account for semicore $s$-like states that lie close in energy to the valence $d$ bands and influence bonding and screening.
-Since OF-DFT approximates $T_s[\rho]$ strictly as a functional of the electron density, it lacks explicit angular-momentum dependence and therefore cannot distinguish $d$-state character from $s$ or $p$ contributions.
-These combined factors explain why transition metals are particularly demanding within OF-DFT and motivate the construction of pseudopotentials specifically designed to mitigate these limitations.
-In this work, semicore states are not explicitly included in the optimization procedure to preserve numerical stability across the periodic table; however the proposed methodology corrects the KEDF and the PP at the same time by reproducing correct scattering properties and remain transferable in bulk and cluster environments.}
+It turns out that LPPs can be successfully constructed for the main-group elements mentioned above (provided that the semicore states are excluded from the pseudization \cite{chi2024high}) and also for a large array of transition metals (where instead semicore electrons are included).
+The most accurate LPPs available to date for transition metal elements are the recently developed highly accurate LPPs by the Huang group \cite{chi2024high}.
+The valence density of transition metals consists of contributions from both localized $d$ states and delocalized $s$–$p$ states.
+Because existing KEDFs are based on the response of the homogeneous or nearly homogeneous electron gas, they struggle to provide accurate kinetic energies for transition metals \cite{huang2012toward}.
+In addition, accurate pseudizations of transition metals should account for semicore states that lie close in energy to the valence $d$ bands and influence bonding and screening.
+Since OF-DFT represents $T_s[n]$ as a pure functional of the electron density, it lacks explicit angular-momentum dependence \cite{ke2013angular} and therefore cannot distinguish $d$-state character from $s$ or $p$ contributions.
+These combined factors explain why transition metals are a particularly demanding class of atoms for OF-DFT and motivate the construction of pseudopotentials that mitigate these limitations.